v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

    :figwidth: 400 pt
    :align: center

-   A typical optimization output from DAE Tools
+   A typical optimization output from DAE Tools.

 Tutorials can also be started from the shell: